 Some loss of brain cells does occur with aging, but it has few effects on the brain’s ability to function.
 Unless you have a major illness, you can expect your mind to be alert and active well past 80.
 When intellectual functioning does decline, it usually is a result of health problems and often occurs shortly before death.
 Such sudden deterioration in intellectual functioning has been called “terminal drop.”

-Many intellectual functions such as reasoning, vocabulary and special skills in which you remain actively involved often improve with age.
-If you are healthy and active, you can expect “crystallized intelligence,” the ability to use accumulated knowledge to solve problems and make decisions, to increase steadily through life.
+Many intellectual functions, such as reasoning, vocabulary, and special skills in which you remain actively involved, often improve with age.
+If you are healthy and active, you can expect “crystallized intelligence”—the ability to use accumulated knowledge to solve problems and make decisions—to increase steadily throughout life.
 You may experience some decline in “fluid intelligence,” which is related to speed and similar functions.
 However, these changes have few effects on learning and everyday functioning.
 In later life, we tend to learn more slowly than we did when we were younger, but we can learn just as well.
 Like other parts of the body, your brain’s ability to function remains best when it is

 The basic needs of older people are no different than those of a younger person.